rdf-elixir/website/content/grax/schemas.md

 ### Datatypes

-The optional type specifications on our two kinds are fundamentally different.
+The optional type specifications on our two kinds of properties are fundamentally different.
 The types of data properties defined with the `property` macros can be specified by providing the name of a datatype with the `:type` keyword.

 ```elixir
 defmodule User do